Digital Photography

 What about the picture quality?

-The quality of the image taken with digital cameras have come a long, long way over the past few years.
+The quality of the image taken with digital cameras have come a long, long way.
 For most people, you cannot tell if a picture was taken with film or digital when printed on high-quality paper.
 The prints from most photo printers and developers last over 70 years - longer than film!
 Here are some hints when looking at a print from a digital camera: Look at the edges of straight objects, like a wall or a post, to see if it is really straight or a little jagged.
 Look at the dark places on the picture; like a very dark shadow or black shirt to see if you can see speckles.
 This is called 'noise' and the best cameras do not have any you can see.
 Also look at the color starting in the center and going out to the picture edge to see if the colors are the same.

 Some cameras will 'shift' the color as you go out from the center so the blue sky in the middle is no longer blue.
 Finally, look at the colors themselves.
 Are the reds - red?
 Are the blues - blue?
 You might be surprised.
 Think about what size you will print.
 Small pictures (4x5 or 5x6) do not show these problems like big prints (8x10 or posters) However, don't expect a 10mp $100 camera to do as well as a $500 10mp model.
-Like in everything, you get what you pay for.
-Be wary of the cheap cameras often bundled with printers.
-They make are a huge compromises on image quality for low price just to sell ink cartridges so be careful and stay with proven and committed camera brands.

 How about getting prints?